mducducd/Pathology_agent/docs/AML_AGENT_TOOLS_APPENDIX.md

 2. Candidate regions are treated as search fields, not automatic diagnoses.
 3. Local search is deliberately limited to prevent over-exploration.
 4. Duplicate or near-duplicate ROI evidence is suppressed.
-5. The run should stop once the target number of accepted ROIs is reached.
+5. The run should stop once the target number of accepted ROIs is reached; the hard cap is a final stop if it differs from the target.
 6. Final AML classification is based only on accepted ROI morphology.

 ## Failure Modes